Autodesk/nanodesign/docs/README.md

 Usage
 -----

+Make sure sphinx is installed. `make init` in the root directory should install it, but if not, just use `pip install sphinx`.
-`make html` in this directory will build the html version of the documentation.
+Once sphinx is installed, `make html` in this directory will build the html version of the documentation.
 It will then reside in `_build/html/index.html` as the root.